“If there was no New Orleans, America would just be a bunch of free people dying of boredom.”

 For the most authentic experience, befriend a local and get yourself invited to a backyard crawfish boil.
 These are parties that typically last all day and involve coolers full of beer and huge pots of hot boiled crawfish that are dumped onto a long picnic table for guests to fight over.

-If you can’t manage to wrangle a local invitation, just head to Frankie & Johnny’s – a dimly lit bistro tucked just off of Tchopitoulus Street.
-They have been serving up fried seafood since 1942 and it’s the perfect place to tuck into a big plate of steaming hot crawfish!
+If you can’t manage to wrangle a local invitation, just head to Frankie & Johnny’s – a dimly lit bistro tucked just off of Tchopitoulus Street and a real hidden gem in New Orleans.
+They have been serving fried seafood since 1942.
+It’s the perfect place to tuck into a big plate of steaming hot crawfish!

 31. Chow Down on Some Gumbo

-32. Try a True Southern Breakfast of Shrimp and Grits
+32. Enjoy a True Southern Breakfast of Shrimp and Grits

 Jambalaya is a rice dish of Spanish and French influence that is found all over Louisiana.
 Traditional jambalaya always includes some type of sausage in the mixture, along with a variety of meat, seafood, and vegetables.

-Our favorite spot for jambalaya is a little hole in the wall bar on Decatur Street called Coop’s Place.
-The bar is not much to look at but the rabbit and smoked pork sausage jambalaya is delicious and the beer is ice cold (usually).
+Our favorite spot for jambalaya is a little hole-in-the-wall bar on Decatur Street called Coop’s Place.
+The bar is not much to look at but the rabbit and smoked pork sausage jambalaya are delicious and the beer is ice cold (usually).
 Make sure you order your jambalaya “supreme” which means they add shrimp, crawfish, and tasso ham.